-The telecom equipment and smartphone giant announced that its revenue grew 23.2 per cent year-on-year to reach $58.31 billion (Dh214.14 billion) in the first half of 2019.
-This announcement comes despite Huawei facing headwinds in the form of trade restrictions that the US slapped on it.
+The telecom equipment and smartphone giant announced that its revenue grew 23.2% to reach USD $58.31 billion in the first half of 2019.
+This announcement comes despite Huawei facing headwinds in the form of trade restrictions that the U.S. slapped on it.

-Huawei’s carrier business has reached sales revenue of $21.29 billion over the first half of the year.
-The company was successful in securing about 50 commercial 5G contracts, subsequently shipping more than 150,000 base stations around the world.
-In addition to this, Huawei has also seen steady growth in the production and shipment of equipment for wireless networks, optical transmission, and other related products.
+Huawei’s carrier business has reached sales revenue of USD $21.29 billion in H1.
+The company was successful in securing about 50 commercial 5G contracts subsequently shipping more than 150,000 base stations around the world.
+In addition to this, the company has also seen steady growth in the production and shipment of equipment for wireless networks, optical transmission, and other related products.

-The enterprise business has also brought significant sales of $4.59 billion to Huawei’s revenue.
+The enterprise business has also brought significant sales of USD $4.59 billion to Huawei ‘s revenue.

-Cloud, artificial intelligence, campus networks, data centres, the internet of things and intelligent computing are some of the major contributing factors to this sector.
-Huawei’s consumer business remains the top contributor, with sales revenue of $32.1 billion.
+Cloud, artificial intelligence, campus networks, data centers, Internet of Things, and intelligent computing are some of the major contributing factors to this sector.
+Huawei’s consumer business remains the top contributor with sales revenue of USD $32.1 billion.